What Is a Partnership Agreement Explained Clearly

 This section indicates exactly how profits and losses should be divided among the partners.
 This is often done based on interest percentage and ownership, but another arrangement can be established in the partnership agreement.
 This also allows you to properly represent the business's finances with the IRS.
 The agreement should also address profit distributions and other forms of compensation.

-If you need help with a partnership agreement, you can post your legal need on UpCounsel's marketplace.
+If you need help with what is a partnership agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.